shashankorthiwada/music-recommendation-app/README.md

 This is a Fun GUI App which gives Music Recommendations.

-Here there are different types of Genres... and You can directly listen on Spotify by Clicking...
+Here there are different types of Genres... and You can directly listen to them on Spotify

 Technologies Used: